Christian Yount

-Christian Alexander Yount (born July 8, 1988) is an American football long snapper who is currently a free agent.
-He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2011 and has also played for the Cleveland Browns.
-Yount played college football for the University of California at Los Angeles (UCLA).
+Christian Alexander Yount (born July 8, 1988) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the UCLA Bruins.
+Yount was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2011 and has also played for the Cleveland Browns.

 Professional career

 Tampa Bay Buccaneers

-After going unselected in the 2011 NFL Draft, Yount signed with the Tampa Bay Buccaneers.
+After going unselected in the 2011 NFL draft, Yount signed with the Tampa Bay Buccaneers.
 Originally, he made the roster out of training camp, but was released by the team on September 14, only to be re-signed on September 17.
 He was waived again on October 25.

 Cleveland Browns

 On November 29, 2011, Yount signed with the Cleveland Browns.

 On August 6, 2013, Yount signed a five-year contract extension.
 On May 29, 2015, Yount was waived.

 New England Patriots

 On April 22, 2016, Yount signed with the New England Patriots.
 Yount was released on July 21, 2016.